Masked Serbian schoolchildren, armed with plastic knife, steal grade book

 "It appears that a third boy agreed with two friends that they would grab the grade book because of his poor grades," a police officer, who asked not to be named, told Reuters.

-The pair were charged with violent behavior, jeopardizing public safety and destruction and damage of property, police said.
+The pair were charged with violent behaviour, jeopardising public safety and destruction and damage of property, police said.

 (Reporting by Aleksandar Vasovic; Editing by Matt Robinson/Mark Heinrich)